zhangz/KnowledgeBase/Essential .NET/Dispose Pattern & Finalizer.md

-## Dispose
+## Dispose Pattern
 As the GC is non-deterministic, the Dispose Pattern is available so that you can release the resources you are using - managed or unmanaged.
 A class should implement `IDisposable` when it is necessary to cleanup resources.

 The Garbage collecter will never directly execute a `Dispose` method for you.
 It must be **explicity** called if resources are to be released, such as within a `using` or `try finally` block.
 Implementing `IDisposable` provides a way for users of your class to release resources early, instead of waiting for the garbage collector.
+Note that calling Dispose does not delete the managed object from the managed heap.

 Calling `Dispose()` on an object provides for the following:
 - Reduce strain on the GC for the process.